Chowwyie2/Game-Of-Set/README.md

 # Abstract

-This program is a redesign of the project 2 Game of Set: https://en.wikipedia.org/wiki/Set_(card_game).
-Instead of being coded in Ruby, the game was coded using JavaScript, CSS, and HTML.
+This program is an implementation of the Game of Set: https://en.wikipedia.org/wiki/Set_(card_game).
+This game was coded using JavaScript, CSS, and HTML.
 This is intended to be a both a one player game to race against a timer and a two player game that can be played on the same keyboard, but with additional features to enhance the user experience.

-Some challenges we faced while working on the project was the testing framework jest and the Node.js environment, which was used to unit test player and card functionalities.

-This was a fun project, we hope you enjoy.

 # Table of Contents